Viterbo's Internship Program showcases the experiences and learning of student interns through Interns in Action event

 International students may also complete unpaid internships for no-credit as those do not require CPT.
 Note: if the internship you are considering is a position that would normally be paid, you cannot volunteer to do it on an unpaid basis.

-For additional questions about internships, please contact the internship coordinator
+For additional questions about internships, please contact Advising and Career Development.

 FAQs — Why an Internship